 One tends to think of airlocks, air showers and full body suits when thinking of cleanrooms.
-While these tactics can benefit an indoor growing environment and be vital in certain scenarios, they are not required for growing environments.
+While these tactics can benefit an indoor growing environment and be vital in certain scenarios, they are not required for most growing environments.
 A cleanroom is simply defined as a “room with a defined concentration of airborne particles, designed and used in a way that the number of particles introduced into the room or originating and being deposited in the room is as small as possible, and in which other cleanliness-relevant parameters such as temperature, humidity and pressure can be controlled as required.”
 (VDI 2083-1) The foundation of cleanrooms is air filtration and circulation.
 Incoming air is filtered and rooms maintain constant airflow, ultimately pushing air towards filters that will continuously scrub the air of contaminants.

 Air Filtration and Circulation

 Should powdery mildew occur within a facility, standard practice is to empty a room after harvest and then sanitize all surfaces, including ALL parts of equipment possibly exposed.
 One method that some large-scale growers adopt is to fumigate the room with chlorine dioxide gas.
 This provides near 100% effectiveness to sanitize the air and all surfaces.
 While being extremely effective in cleaning surfaces a relatively short period of time, it does have drawbacks, which include a substantial delay of reentry of personnel due to the high health hazard of chemical exposure.
 It often takes a full day or more before chlorine dioxide gas is down to safe thresholds for reentry.
 Additionally, chlorine dioxide will not harm stainless steel and electronics, yet facilities and equipment are constructed of many different materials and exposure could artificially degrade and shorten the life of some types of equipment.
 A consideration to shorten room flips with the use of chlorine dioxide is to use activated carbon filters and remotely engage a scrubbing system after the recommended exposure time is reached.
-An active air filtration system – such as the E1 and E2 units – with carbon filters can cut the reentry time by more than half if using new filters.
+An active air filtration system – such as Element Grow’s E1, E2 and E3 units – with carbon filters can cut the reentry time by more than half if using new filters.